 The carrying amounts reported in the consolidated balance sheets for cash, receivables, accounts payable, and current accrued expenses approximate fair values because of the immediate or short-term maturity of these financial instruments.
-The carrying value of contingent consideration liabilities, operating lease liabilities, and convertible senior notes approximate fair value based on interest rates available for debt with similar terms at December 31, 2022 and 2021.
+The carrying value of contingent consideration liabilities, operating lease liabilities, and convertible senior notes approximate fair value based on interest rates available for debt with similar terms at December 31, 2023 and 2022.
 Money market funds and short-term investments are measured at fair value on a recurring basis.
-Our contingent consideration liabilities are measured at fair value on a recurring basis based primarily on significant inputs not observable in the market.
+On a quarterly basis we evaluate unrealized losses on our available-for-sale debt securities and the related accrued interest receivables to determine whether a decline in the fair value below the amortized cost basis is due to credit-related factors or noncredit-related factors.
+Contingent consideration liabilities are measured at fair value on a recurring basis based primarily on significant inputs not observable in the market.